MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-subscriptions-licenses-trials.md

 - **Discuss and decide:** Schedule [workshops](powerbi-implementation-planning-bi-strategy-bi-strategic-planning.md#plan-workshops) to make key decisions related to user subscriptions, licenses, and trials.
 Involve all relevant decision makers, stakeholders, and the executive sponsor, when appropriate.
 - **Create documentation:** Compile the information gathered, and document key decisions for future reference.
 - **Make updates:** Update user subscriptions and licenses based on the decisions made in the workshops.
-- **Create a process to manage user requests:** Set up a process for how users can request a new license.
+- **Create a process to manage user requests:** Set up a process for how users can request a license.
 - **Set up auditing:** Create auditing processes so you can track activities related to user subscriptions, licenses, and trials.

 ## Review and manage capacity licensing

-In addition to user licenses (described earlier in this article), your organization might find significant value in purchasing one or more capacity licenses.
+In addition to user licenses (described [earlier in this article](#review-and-manage-per-user-licensing)), your organization might find significant value in purchasing one or more capacity licenses.
 For instance, capacity licenses provide access to other features, such as the Fabric experiences that come with a Fabric license.
 These features can help you to support and scale your Power BI implementation.

 ### Step 1: Review capacity subscriptions

-It's important that you first understand the current state of capacity subscriptions.
+It's important that you first understand the current state of your capacity subscriptions.
 Your [billing and license administrators](../enterprise/service-admin-licensing-organization.md#which-admins-can-purchase-licenses-and-subscriptions) can help confirm what capacity subscriptions you have.
-You might also need to speak with current capacity administrators, or capacity contributors, to get a clear understanding of the purpose of each existing capacity.
+You might also need to speak with current capacity administrators or capacity contributors to gain a clear understanding of the purpose of each existing capacity.
 For more information, see [Manage user permissions](../enterprise/service-admin-premium-manage.md#manage-user-permissions).

 You can compile the current state of your capacity subscriptions and licenses in different ways.

 - View [capacity settings](/fabric/admin/service-admin-portal-capacity-settings) in the Fabric admin portal.
-- View the [Billing](/microsoft-365/commerce) area of the Microsoft 365 admin center (applicable to Power BI Premium).
+- View the [billing area](/microsoft-365/commerce) of the Microsoft 365 admin center (applicable to Power BI Premium).
 - View the [Azure portal](/azure/azure-portal/azure-portal-overview) (applicable to Fabric capacity and Power BI Embedded).
 - Programmatically extract the data by using the relevant [Microsoft Graph](/graph/overview) APIs.